citp/privacy-policy-historical/n/ne/new/newhomesource.com.md

 We encourage parents to create a safe place for children on the Internet.
 Parental control protections (such as computer hardware, software or filtering services) are commercially available that may assist parents in limiting access to content that may be harmful to minors.
 We also encourage parents to monitor their child's use of the Internet and teach them not to disclose any personally identifiable information (including their age, appearance, school, grade, etc.) about themselves in emails, chat rooms, or on other sites, except with your knowledge and approval.

 **Where can you get additional information about us or our Websites?**
-Our Websites are owned and operated by Builder Homesite, Inc., 5300 Riata Park Ct., Bldg.
-A, Suite 100, Austin, TX 78727.
+Our Websites are owned and operated by Builder Homesite, Inc., 5300 Riata Park Court, Building A, Suite 100, Austin, Texas 78727.
 For further information about our company, please visit our company's [Website](http://www.builderhomesite.com/).

 Additionally, if you have any questions about this Privacy Policy, please contact [support@newhomesource.com](mailto:support@newhomesource.com)

+**Your California Privacy Rights**
+California enacted the "Shine the Light" law (California Civil Code Section 1798.83) that permits customers of Builder Homesite who are California residents to request certain information regarding its disclosure of personal information during the past year to third parties for their direct marketing purposes.
+To make such a request, please send an e-mail to [support@newhomesource.com](mailto:support@newhomesource.com) or write us at:

+Attn: NHS Privacy Policy
+5300 Riata Park Court
+Building A, Suite 100
+Austin, TX 78727